Disney Consumer Products: DCP history

 Disney Consumer Products was formed in 1985 under Barton K. "Bo" Boyd and incorporated with the State of California in 1986.

 The first Disney Store opened in Glendale, California on March 28, 1987.
 On October 12, Disney agreed to a licensing contract with Mattel for a Disney Character infant and preschool toy line.
 DCP purchased Childcraft Education Corp., makers of children's furniture and equipment and owners of retail stores and catalog sales, from Grolier Inc. in April 1988.

 In April 1990, the 50th store was opened in Montclair, California along with the first Mickey's Kitchen fast food restaurant.
 On November 11, 1991, Mattel and Disney extended the 1987 agreement, adding Pinocchio, Bambi, Dumbo, It's a Small World, and Autopia to the toy line.
 In March 1992, Disney Stores closed two Mickey's Kitchens as the restaurants were only breaking even while well received by the customers as the company wanted to focus on overseas expansions.

 In 1994, DCP ended an exclusive licensing agreement with Sears for Winnie the Pooh.
 Three distinct product lines were created for Pooh: Disney Pooh, based on the Disney red-shirted tan bear cartoon version; 100 Acre Collection, a more upscale line for department stores and the Classic Pooh line based on the original A.A.
 Milne books' Ernest H. Shephard illustrations.

-DCP licensing peak in 1997 with 749 Disney Stores worldwide, operating income of $893 million and 4,200 licensees for mostly Winnie the Pooh and Mickey Mouse productd plus some popular animated movies.
+DCP licensing peak in 1997 with 749 Disney Stores worldwide, operating income of $893 million and 4,200 licensees for mostly Winnie the Pooh and Mickey Mouse products plus some popular animated movies.
 Disney's and McDonald's ten-year cross-promotional agreement began on January 1, 1997.
 In May 1997, the Vermont Teddy Bear Co. filed a copyright infringement suit against Disney over "Pooh-Grams" being similar to its mail-order "Bear-Gram" trademark and logo.
 Also, Disney Enterprises, Inc. sold DCP operating subsidiary Childcraft Education Corp. to U.S. Office Products Co.
-In July 1997, Boyd was named chairman of DCP with Canada and US head Anne Osberg was promoted to President, DCP.
+In July 1997, Boyd was named chairman of DCP with Canada and US head Anne Osberg was promoted to president, DCP.
 As president, Osberg also oversaw Disney Stores, Walt Disney Records and Disney Interactive.

-In March 1998, Walt Disney Records and Walt Disney Music Publishing were transferred out of DCP to Buena Vista Music Group in the Disney studio division.
+In March 1998, Walt Disney Records and Disney Music Publishing were transferred out of DCP to Buena Vista Music Group in the Disney studio division.
 By 1998, Pooh outsold Mickey Mouse $316 million to $114 million through November of that year in just-licensed-toy sales.
 By replacing Sears with 100 licensees including Mattel, Hallmark, Timex, Tupperware and Royal Daulton, DCP has since increased Pooh product lines from $390 million to $3.3 billion.